huggingface/blog/getting-started-habana.md

   eval_steps_per_second   =      4.862
 ```

-Of course, the final step is to terminate the EC2 instance to avoid unnecessary charges.
+Last but not least, I terminate the EC2 instance to avoid unnecessary charges.
 Looking at the [Savings Summary](https://console.aws.amazon.com/ec2sp/v2/home/spot) in the EC2 console, I see that I saved 70% thanks to Spot Instances, paying only $3.93 per hour instead of $13.11.

 <kbd>
   <img src="assets/61_getting_started_habana/habana07.png">
 </kbd>

+As you can see, the combination of Transformers, Habana Gaudi, and AWS instances is powerful, simple, and cost-effective.
+Give it a try and let us know what you think.
+We definitely welcome your questions and feedback on the [Hugging Face Forum](https://discuss.huggingface.co/).

 ---